cassiemusolf/Track-Suggester/readme.md

-# _{Progamming Track Suggester}_
+# _Progamming Track Suggester_

-#### _{A Quiz for Programming Languages}, {01/13/2017}_
+#### _A Quiz for Programming Languages, 01/13/2017_

 #### By Cassie Musolf

 ## Description

-_{This webpage includes a quiz that users can take in order to determine which programming language track would be best for them to learn.
-It includes a submit and reset button so the quiz can be taken again without the need to reload the page.}_
+_This webpage includes a quiz that users can take in order to determine which programming language track would be best for them to learn.
+It includes a submit and reset button so the quiz can be taken again without the need to reload the page._

 ## Setup/Installation Requirements